 It's just like a super-fine mist and is a pretty anticlimactic experience when you think that you're applying living cultures to your face.
 But that makes it fit even more seamlessly into your routine.
 It doesn't feel like anything out of the ordinary at all.

 Once applied, the live bacteria within the mist gets to work rebalancing the skin's microbiome.
 "Sweating is a detoxification mechanism for your body during which some irritating components in your skin raise the PH level of your skin, causing things like odor," explains Aganovic.
 "This bacteria removes those things by eating them and converting them back into very good compounds for the skin.
 It's like a recycling process on the skin.
 In doing that it's doing the pH down to a much better level for the skin and has a rebalancing effect."

-And it's this effect on sweat that has 60% of the brand's customers already ditching the deodorant.
+And it's this effect on sweat that has 60 percent of the brand's customers already ditching the deodorant.
 "This mist is more in line with the body's natural biology than traditional deodorant and antiperspirant because it simply removes the components that the odor bacteria feed off of, rather than killing all (good and bad) bacteria."
 I wouldn't go as far as to say I'll be giving up my beloved deodorant, but as for the face, I do think my skin is much clearer and rarely gets blotchy.